20-21 Peregrine Health and Safety Plan

 - Emphasize a culture of personal accountability and high integrity

 - Encourage predictable patterns of behavior

 - Limit Interactions & Isolate groups as much as possible.
-The more proactive and self-contained plans are, the less impact a building will have when they have a positive case.
-When there is a positive case does the plan and effective implementation of the plan result in remote learning for an impacted classroom, grade, POD, school vs multiple schools and/or entire District.
+The more proactive and self-contained plans are, the less impact a building will have when there is a positive case.
+When there is a positive case, the plan should detail effective implementation of steps for remote learning for an impacted classroom, grade, POD, or school vs multiple schools and/or entire District.

 Administrator and custodian walk-through: